Zeta functions of dynamically tame Liouville domains: Algebraic preliminaries

 One can also show, as a slight variant of the ``Isometry Theorem'' in \cite[\S2]{polterovich}, that the map $\Phi_{\mathbb F}$ is an isometry with respect to the ``bottleneck distance'' on barcodes and the ``interleaving distance'' on persistence modules.

 One can now define the zeta function of a barcode as follows.
-In short, {\em the zeta function records the endpoints of the bars, but forgets which endpoints are connected to each other by bars.\/} (See \cite[\S5.1]{bcz} for some similar notions.)
+In short, {\em the zeta function records the endpoints of the bars, but forgets which endpoints are connected to each other by bars.\/}

 \begin{definition} We define a map

 as follows.
 If $f:\op{Bar}\to\Z^{\ge 0}$ is a barcode, then

 \end{definition}